A Comprehensive Guide to Differential Privacy: From Theory to User Expectations: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Jenni Lampainen for carefully reading and commenting the original draft of this survey.
 The authors acknowledge the use of OpenAI's ChatGPT for support in refining the writing of this paper.

-The work was supported by the European Union's Horizon Europe project Privacy Preserving Identity Management for Digital Wallet and Secure Data Sharing and Processing for Cyber Threat Intelligence Data (PRIVIDEMA, Grant Agreement No.\ 101167964).
+The work was supported by {the Research Council of Finland, Projects No.\ \#340182 and \#340140}, and the European Union's Horizon Europe project Privacy Preserving Identity Management for Digital Wallet and Secure Data Sharing and Processing for Cyber Threat Intelligence Data (PRIVIDEMA, Grant Agreement No.\ 101167964).
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Cyber-security Competence Centre.
+Neither the European Union nor the European Cybersecurity Competence Centre can be held responsible for them.